matteosox/tubthumper/.github/CONTRIBUTING.md

 ### Dev Requirements

-There are two requirements files associated with the `cicd` Docker image:
+There are two requirements files associated with the `matteosox/tubthumper-cicd` Docker image:
 1) `requirements/requirements.in`
 2) `requirements/requirements.txt`